alxvasilev/cpp-promise/README.md

 This library should be compatible with gcc >= 4.9, clang >= 3.3 and Visual Studio >= 2015

 ## Tests
-To run the tests with the provided `Makefile`, you need `make`, `gcc` or `clang`, and you need to have cloned this repository with the --recursive switch (as noted in the installation section), in order to have the unit test framework.
-Open a console in the `tests` subdir and type `make run`.
-The test suite should build and run.
+A test suite is included, together with a submodule for the `async-test` framework that is used for the test suite.
+See the Readme.md in the `tests` subdirectory for details how to run and build the tests.

 # API
 A brief overview of the API follows.
 For practical usage examples and details on the behavior,